 Clear and rigid data retention policies

 Industry standards for keeping a full history of cloud activity vary from three months to 12 or more.
-It’s important to first define your policies, and then implement.
+It’s important to first define your policies, and then implement them.
 Inconsistencies between policy and procedure can lead to big compliance trouble fast, so data retention is a critical focus area for audit preparation.

 Sumo Logic helps enterprises accelerate their cloud strategy by offering an automated, easy, and rapid development and deployment process for cloud-based applications.
 We have developed the first truly next-generation machine data analytics platform, delivered as a cloud-based service.
 Some of the features that our platform offers are:

-To support rapid growth and cloud migration thanks to a multi-tenant architecture.
+On-demand scaling to support rapid growth and cloud migration thanks to a multi-tenant architecture.

-And identification of any risks and threats within the cloud environment.
+Security analytics and identification of any risks and threats within the cloud environment.